Malfoy/TP_Assembly/TP.md

 ### Visualize your assembly graph (optionnal)

 Use the Bandage software to visualize the assembly graph.
-It is generally the file that ends with “.gfa”
+It is generally the file that ends with “.gfa”.

 If you do not have a gfa files you may skip this step.
 ```
 Bandage assembly.gfa